 The Beats Powerbeats 4 could be coming soon, too – and they could make perfect running headphones.
 After some digging around in iOS 13, a new icon for the upcoming buds was discovered, which shows they’ll sport the same workout-friendly design as the true wireless Powerbeats Pro.

-How to choose the best running headphones
+How to choose the best running headphones for 2022

-There’s lots to consider when it comes to choosing the best running headphones for your needs.
+There are lots to consider when it comes to choosing the best running headphones for your needs.
 Firstly, make sure that your new buds have an IPX4 water-resistance rating or above; this means that they’ll be able to withstand a little sweat as well as a spot of rain.

 You’ll also need a battery life that will last your longest runs and workouts, as well as your daily commute if your new running headphones will double up as your regular cans.